plumerai/rethinking-bnn-optimization/README.md

 ### CIFAR-10 (section 5.2)

-To acheive the accuracy in the paper of 91.3%, run:
+To achieve the accuracy in the paper of 91.3%, run:

 ```
 bnno train binarynet \